Sorry, you need to enable JavaScript to visit this website.

 Goals are to support the quality development of domestic youth services; to provide professional assistance and basic background for youth organisations and professionals working with youth service and to organise meetings and professional training - supporting youth service work processes and knowledge transfer.'

 ISZOSZ aims to facilitate and organise youth work; as such, they have been arranging training to foster intergenerational transfers in youth work practice.
 Their most relevant contribution to policies in the field of youth work is on the local level: they provide methodological support for local youth service providers.
-Besides, they have been delegating experts to committees and organizations with a key role in youth work.
+Besides, they have been delegating experts to committees and organisations with a key role in youth work.

 Elizabeth Foundation

 The Elizabeth Foundation (Erzsébet Alapítvány) is in close cooperation with the government and is mostly known for organising children's camps.
-Besides these activities, their goals include the organisation of child- and youth protection programmes, as well as the organisation of 'social, cultural and other' events.
+Besides these activities, their goals include the organisation of child- and youth-protection programmes, as well as the organisation of 'social, cultural and other' events.
 Besides these tasks the Foundation does not have any relations to policy making.

 The programme types arranged by the Foundation are the following: